zTzyrant/ops-core/README.md

 ![Logo](https://raw.githubusercontent.com/zTzyrant/ops-core/master/src/assets/image/bannerops.png)

 # OpsCore
-This project was a Online Printing Systen e-commerce based on Bali.
+This project was a Online Printing System e-commerce based on Bali.
 This project was created for our final project.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 15.0.1.